top of page

 Self-Love as a Daily Practice

 Self-love isn’t always loud or glamorous.
 Sometimes, it’s soft and quiet—a whisper in the mirror, a gentle “you’re doing your best” before bed, or a deep breath before responding to a harsh inner critic.
-For many of us, especially those in the LGBTQ+ community, self-love has been something we had to fight for.
-It wasn’t always modeled for us.
-Sometimes, it even felt out of reach.
+For many, especially within the LGBTQ+ community, self-love is something we had to fight for.
+It wasn’t always modeled.
+Sometimes, it felt out of reach.

 • Loving-Kindness Meditation: Spend 5 minutes sending warmth and kindness to yourself.
 Silently repeat phrases like, “May I be happy.
 May I be safe.
 May I be loved.”